 The Kenmore Elite and Kenmoreclear! filters that we linked to in our Top 5 Chart are OEM and cheaper than you’ll find most elsewhere.

 All of these filters are certified to meet or exceed NSF/ANSI Standards 42 and 53.
-We reviewed ICEPURE, Waterdrop, and Aquacrest previously, and there are hundreds of positive reviews for each of their refrigerator filters with minimal one-star reviews.
+We reviewed ICEPURE, Waterdrop, and Aquacrest previously.

-For example, Click Here to read current reviews for an ICEPURE filter at Amazon.
+Click Here #ad to read reviews for an ICEPURE filter at Amazon.

 Now you know the 5 best water filters for Kenmore refrigerators and how to choose them.
 Remember, Kenmore refrigerator filters are activated carbon filters, the same as what you’ll find in the generic brands.